uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Customization Point for "Passed Directly" Iterators
 ---------------------------------------------------

-Iterator types should be "passed directly" to SYCL kernels when they are inherently accessible on the device when using an algorithm with a ``device_policy``, like in the case of SYCL USM shared or device memory, or when the iterator type is something like a ``counting_iterator`` or ``discard_iterator`` that does not require any data to be copied to the device.
+Iterator types should be "passed directly" to SYCL kernels when they are inherently accessible on the device while using an algorithm with a ``device_policy``.
+Examples include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device.
 An example of an iterator type that should not be "passed directly" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.

 oneDPL provides a mechanism to define whether custom iterator types should be "passed directly" to SYCL kernels.
-This is achieved using the ``is_passed_directly_in_onedpl_device_policies``Argument-Dependent Lookup (ADL) customization point and the public trait ``is_passed_directly_to_device[_v]``.
+This is achieved using the ``is_passed_directly_in_onedpl_device_policies`` Argument-Dependent Lookup (ADL) customization point and the public trait ``is_passed_directly_to_device[_v]``.

 ADL Customization Point: ``is_passed_directly_in_onedpl_device_policies``
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A free function ``is_passed_directly_in_onedpl_device_policies(IteratorT)`` may be defined which accepts some argument of type ``IteratorT`` and returns a type with the characteristics of ``std::true_type`` if ``IteratorT`` should be "passed directly" to the SYCL kernels, or alternatively returns a type with the characteristics of ``std::false_type`` otherwise.
-The function must be defined in one of the valid search locations for the ADL lookup, which includes the namespace of the definition of the iterator type ``IteratorT``.
+A free function ``is_passed_directly_in_onedpl_device_policies(IteratorT)`` may be defined, which accepts an argument of type ``IteratorT`` and returns a type with the characteristics of ``std::true_type`` if ``IteratorT`` should be "passed directly" to SYCL kernels, or alternatively returns a type with the characteristics of ``std::false_type`` otherwise.
+The function must be defined in one of the valid search locations for ADL lookup, which includes the namespace of the definition of the iterator type ``IteratorT``.

-The function ``is_passed_directly_in_onedpl_device_policies`` is used by oneDPL to determine whether the iterator type should be "passed directly" to SYCL kernels by interrogating it's return type at compile time only.
+The function ``is_passed_directly_in_onedpl_device_policies`` is used by oneDPL to determine whether the iterator type should be "passed directly" to SYCL kernels by interrogating its return type at compile time only.
 It shall not be called by oneDPL outside a ``decltype`` context to determine the return type.
-This means that overloads may be provided as forward declaration only, without a body defined.
-ADL lookup is used to determine function overload to use according to the rules in the C++ Standard.
-Therefore, derived iterator types without an overload for their exact type will match to their most specific derived-from iterator type if such an overload exists.
+This means that overloads may be provided as forward declarations only, without a body defined.
+ADL lookup is used to determine which function overload to use according to the rules in the C++ Standard.
+Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

 The default implementation of ``is_passed_directly_in_onedpl_device_policies`` marks the following iterators as "passed directly":
 * Pointers (to handle USM pointers)
-* Iterators with ``using is_passed_directly = std::true_type`` trait
+* Iterators with the ``using is_passed_directly = std::true_type`` trait
 * Iterators to USM shared allocated ``std::vector``-s when the allocator type is knowable from the iterator type
 * ``std::reverse_iterator<IteratorT>`` when ``IteratorT`` is "passed directly"